Tapt Media: Macquarie Broadcasting

-Macquarie Media (2015–2019)
+Macquarie Media

 In December 2014, Macquarie announced that it had agreed to a merger with Fairfax Media.
 Under the deal, Fairfax gained a 55% share in the Macquarie Radio Network, with Macquarie's existing shareholders holding the remaining 45%.
 To comply with legislation only allowing two radio licences to be held by one party in each market, stations 2CH and 4LM were sold; and the merger was completed in March 2015.

 In April 2015 a number of programming changes occurred at Macquarie's stations.
 At 4BC Brisbane, Breakfast presenters Ian Skippen and Loretta Ryan, Mornings host Patrick Condren, Nights host Walter Williams and Weekend Breakfast presenter Murray Shoring were dismissed, as well as sister Magic 882 Nights' presenter Jo Henderson.
 In total, 18 positions were cut, and programming replaced by networked shows from 2GB and 2UE.
 In Sydney, 2UE's afternoon announcer Angela Catterns was dismissed, as was the entire newsroom, and the station's news services were replaced by the Macquarie's national news service – while in Melbourne all of Magic 1278's lineup and most of the production team was cut.

 On 30 October 2015 it was announced the company had divested its regional assets, selling eight radio stations to Resonate Broadcasting.
 On 6 November it was announced that all of Magic 882's programming – with the exception of nights – would be networked from Magic 1278 in Melbourne.

 On 10 November 2015 the company changed its name to Macquarie Media Limited.
-Following its merger with Fairfax in 2018, Nine acquired John Singleton's share in the company in 2019, increasing its stake in the company to 87%.
+Following its merger with Fairfax in 2018, Nine Entertainment acquired John Singleton's share in the company in 2019, increasing its stake in the company to 87%.
 In October 2019 Nine increased its shareholding to over 90% after purchasing stakes from Mark Carnegie (3.6 percent) and Alan Jones (1.3 percent) to allow Nine to compulsorily acquire the remaining shares.
 In January 2020, Nine confirmed that the Macquarie Media brand would be phased out.

-Nine Radio (2020–present)
+Nine Radio

-On 21 January 2020, Nine Radio announced they would close the Macquarie Sports Radio network in February, reverting stations to their pre–2016 brands—2UE, 4BH and Magic 1278—with a classic hits music format.
+On 21 January 2020, Nine Radio announced the Macquarie Sports Radio network would close in February, reverting stations to their pre–2016 brands—2UE, 4BH and Magic 1278—with a classic hits music format.
 In April, Steve Jacobs was announced as breakfast presenter of the music stations, commencing 27 April.

+Tapt Media

+In January 2026, Nine Entertainment announced it had agreed terms to sell Nine Radio for $56 million to the Laundy family, a prominent Sydney hotel group.
+The sale was completed on 1 May 2026 following approval from the Australian Competition & Consumer Commission.
+Nine Radio was rebranded to Tapt Media.